WeeeRob/jquery-dirtyformchecker/README.md

 TODO: Test stopAll functionality

-TODO: Test save functionality

-TODO: Test on other browsers for that misterious possible beforeunload bug.
+TODO: Test on other browsers for that mysterious possible beforeunload bug.

 TODO: VS comments, references etc.